crukci-bioinformatics/clarityclient2/src/site/markdown/automation.md

 ### Spring Configuration

+The automation functionality is provided through the interface `ClarityProcessAutomation`.
-The main class of the library, `ClarityProcessAutomation`, can be used as a simple Java class (just create an instance) or can be injected into other classes by Spring.
-There is a bean definition in `clarity-client-context.xml` with the id "`clarityAutomation`".
+The main class of the library, `ClarityProcessAutomationImpl`, can be used as a simple Java class (just create an instance) or can be injected into other classes by Spring.
+The implementation class does have a default prototype scope definition with the bean " _clarityProcessAutomation_ ".

 ### Basic Usage